hhvm/user-documentation/guides/hack/45-operators/01-introduction.md

 The current exception of support is the ["spaceship" (`<=>`)](http://php.net/manual/en/language.operators.comparison.php) operator; you can use it in your Hack code since [HHVM](/hhvm/) supports it, but it will not be [type checked](/hack/typechecker/introduction).

-Hack also introduces a few new operators beyond those which exists in PHP.
+Hack also introduces a few new operators beyond those which exist in PHP.

 ## `==>` ([Lambda operator](lambda.md))